awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/lifecycle-hooks.md

 ### Health Check Grace Period<a name="lifecycle-hook-health-check-grace-period"></a>

-If you add a lifecycle hook to perform actions as your instances launch, the health check grace period does not start until you complete the lifecycle hook and the instance enters the `InService` state\.
+If you add a lifecycle hook, the health check grace period does not start until the lifecycle hook actions complete and the instance enters the `InService` state\.

 ### Lifecycle Action Result<a name="lifecycle-hook-results"></a>